tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 I wouldn't recommend that.
 Try the [JP1K method](learning-kanji.html#jp1k-method) instead.

-### I just learned that I was reviewing the Kanji Transition deck completely wrong.
+### I just learned that I was reviewing the KanjiTransition deck completely wrong.
 What should I do from here?

 It clearly means that the [JP1K method](learning-kanji.html#jp1k-method) is not for you.
 You should switch to [Ankidrone Starter Pack](basic-vocabulary.html).